 - 1/2 teaspoon garlic powder

-- Small, leak-proof container of pickled red onions
+- Small food-safe leak-proof container with pickled red onions or other toppings of choice (optional)

 Ingredient Notes